yogidevendra/docs/docs/troubleshooting.md

 -  **Community Edition**:  It is a packaged version of Apache Apex and enables developers to quickly develop their big data streaming and batch projects.
 -  **Enterprise Edition**:  Designed for enterprise production deployment and includes security, advanced monitoring and troubleshooting, graphical application assembly, and application data visualization.
 -  **Sandbox Edition**:  Enterprise Edition and demo applications pre-installed and configured with a single-node Hadoop cluster running in a virtual machine.
 Optimized for evaluation and training purposes.
--  **dtIngest Application**: simplifies the collection, aggregation and movement of large amounts of data to and from Hadoop and is available for production use at no cost.
+-  **Data Ingestion Application**: It simplifies the collection, aggregation and movement of large amounts of data to and from Hadoop and is available for production use at no cost.
+It's available for download through dtHub, a feature inside DataTorrent product.

 ###  What is the difference between DataTorrent RTS editions?